Defining a transaction attribute

 Attribute

-Select the attribute that you want to associate with the source code.
+Select the attribute that you associate with the source code.
 The attributes you define in this form are automatically captured in transactions generated using the source code.
 The attribute must exist in Attributes (MX00.1).

 Originating System Value